goeiebook/creativelab/narrative.md

 ![what a mess][mess]

-It seemed worthy of another submission.
+It seemed worthy submission.
 I clicked the button, signed my "Cover Letter", and waited for the request to process.
-Thr request didn't go through immediately.
-Seconds passed, followed by an error message.
+Thr request seemed to hang.
+And then returned an empty error response.
 Try again.
 Failed again, [500 Server Error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error).
 So the animation worked locally, but remained trapped there.
 Unshareable.
 This must mean I've discovered another "Break It" feature!
 I tweet to the #creativelab5 people; expecting another 1000% increase in profile views.

 ![what a mess][500error]